awsdocs/amazon-connect-admin-guide/doc_source/real-time-metrics-definitions.md

 ## Avg queue answer time<a name="average-queue-answer-time-real-time"></a>

 Average time, in seconds, that a contact was in the queue before being answered by an agent\.
-This is calculated using the amount of time that the contact was in the queue, not any time that the contact spent in prior steps of the contact flow, such as listening or responding to prompts\.
+This is calculated using the amount of time that the contact was in the queue, not any time that the contact spent in prior steps of the flow, such as listening or responding to prompts\.

 ## Avg outbound connecting time<a name="rtm-avg-outbound-connecting-time"></a>